 The Listeria Laboratory is homing the National Reference Centre for Listeria and the WHO Collaborating Centre for Food borne Listeriosis.
 The NRC perform the laboratory-based surveillance of human listeriosis, the detection of epidemics and participate to investigations of listeriosis epidemiology in France.
-In 2003, the laboratory coordinated the feasibility of a microbiological surveillance if listeriosis in Europe by electronic exchanges of PFGE (Pulse Field Electrophoresis) profiles (PulseNet Europe project).
 The WHO-CC participate to the formation of microbiologists involved in laboratory-based surveillance of listeriosis in their countries and characterize strains of L. monocytogenes from different countries.
-The laboratory develop DNA micro-arrays for typing and epidemiological studies, and a typing method using PCR on target genes.
+The laboratory develop DNA micro-arrays for typing and epidemiological studies.
+A new typing method using PCR on target genes was developed in 2004.

 Listeriosis is a serious disease that preferentially affects subjects with disturbed immune systems (pregnant women and newborns, the elderly, immuno-compromised subjects and patients suffering from cancer or cirrhosis or on immunosuppressive treatment).
 This infection manifests itself in various ways, depending on the case.
 It may cause abortion or result in the birth of an infected child; it may infect the central nervous system or cause bacteraemia or septicaemia.
 Diagnosis is based on isolation of the bacterium from a site that is normally sterile.
 The CNR receives strains isolated by medical biologists and these strains are then characterised by phenotypic and molecular techniques, and participate to the mandatory declaration of the disease (all cases notified to the CNR are immediately transmitted to the health surveillance services).
 The CNR also receives a certain number of strains isolated from foods and their environment during checks carried out by the agro food industry itself or official controls carried out by the General Directorate for Foods or the laboratories of the General Directorate for Competition, Consumer Affairs and Fraud Prevention.